-Diamond Cay National Park.
-One of Jost Van Dyke's smallest natural attractions is Diamond Cay National Park.
+Diamond Cay National Park is one of the natural attractions that's popular with visitors. <p>One of Jost Van Dyke's smallest natural attractions is Diamond Cay National Park.
 This tiny little swatch of land off the coast of Long Bay near the Diamond Cay Marine is accessible by walking along a sand bar that can easily be covered in high tide.
 It is a fun jaunt, but not much to be seen.</p>

-Little Tobago - Great Tobago National Park.
-Tobago Cay, at the northwest corner of the British Virgin Islands chain is home to Great Tobago (210 acres) and Little Tobago (55 acres) of protected lands established in 1995 as national parks.
-Birders visit these island because it is the only nesting site in the British Virgin Islands for frigate birds, and divers love the waters around Mercurious Rock.
+Little Tobago - Great Tobago National Park is another place you might enjoy. <p>Tobago Cay, at the northwest corner of the British Virgin Islands chain is home to Great Tobago (210 acres) and Little Tobago (55 acres) of protected lands established in 1995 as national parks.
+Birders visit these island because it is the only nesting site in the British Virgin Islands for frigate birds, and divers love the waters around Mercurious Rock.</p>